Weather

 Traditional Nepali festivals (whether Hindu or Buddhist) usually follow a lunar calendar.
 This means that some festivals that fall in July one year may be in June or August the next.

-Lower Mustang Trek.
+Lower Mustang Trek - 7 Days.
 Mustang is part of an ancient trade route to Tibet, up the Kali Gandaki river, and offers one of the most developed trails in the Annapurna area.
 You'll take a moderate trek through the region bordering Annapurna and Mustang with great views of Annapurna and Dhaulagiri, staying in comfortable teahouses run by Gurung and Thakali families.

-Kathmandu Valley Tour.
-In just 4 days, you'll explore the famous cultural sites of the Kathmandu Valley and top it off with an early morning flight with views of Mount Everest.
-This trip provides the perfect balance for getting the best of Kathmandu's nature and culture for those with limited time.
+Kathmandu Valley Sightseeing - 4 Days.
+In just four days, you'll explore the famous cultural sites of the Kathmandu Valley and top it off with an early morning flight with views of Mount Everest.
+This trip provides the perfect balance for those with limited time to get the best of Kathmandu's nature and culture.

 More Helpful Information